ooooo-youwillsee/ooooo-notes/时间轮算法/index.md

     // Initialize the startTime.
     startTime = System.nanoTime();
     if (startTime == 0) {
-        // We use 0 as an indicator for the uninitialized value here, so make sure it's not 0 when initialized. startTime = 1;
+        // We use 0 as an indicator for the uninitialized value here, so make sure it&#39;s not 0 when initialized. startTime = 1;
     }